websanova/vue-upload/README.md

 });
 ~~~

-It's likely things like the `id` would not be static so can also used the reset function to update any options.
+It's likely things like the `id` would not be static so use the `reset` function to update any options.

 ~~~
 created() {